ga-wdi-boston/wdi_8_rails_demo_jquery/README.md

   Notice how there are *NO* page reloads when creating new songs.
 All the creations are done via ajax and jquery.

+## Lab

+  Remove UJS, javascript injection, and replace it will javascript code included in the app/assets/javascripts/songs.js file. *Make sure you remove the songs.js.coffee file.
+Why?*

 ## Resources
 [JQuery & Ajax Railscast](http://railscasts.com/episodes/136-jquery-ajax-revised)